rogerrichardson2002/Mech-103-Code/README.md

-# Mech-103-Code
+# Mech-105-Code
-Contains all of my MATLAB code from Mech 103:
+Contains all of my MATLAB algorthims from Mech 105
-*Introductory code*,
-*Arduino code*,
-*Final project code*